freecodeschoolindy/student-management-system/README.md

   * Certificates/Badges

 * Area where volunteers can view their own information and update their hours
+  * Create an hours available table for volunteers so they can denote exact hours

 * Set type of lecture (add type field to Lecture model)